-See above "Financial Information" if you are interested in a Graduate Assistantship award.
+See Financial Information section, further above, if you are interested in a graduate assistantship award.
 All applicants must take placement tests in music history and theory as soon as is feasible; contact the Graduate Secretary lelliott@bsu.edu.

-To the Graduate School (U.S. Citizens)
+To the Graduate School (U.S. citizens)